apache/beam/playground/get_your_code.md

 #### 6. Link to an empty editor

-You can link to an empty editor to make uses start their snippets from scratch:
+You can link to an empty editor to make your users start their snippets from scratch:

 ```
 https://play.beam.apache.org/?sdk=go&empty=true